miaomiaoYao/miaomiaoYao.github.io/_pages/about.md

 Welcome to Rong Wei's homepage!

-This is Rong Wei,a junior student from the University of Science and Technology of China
+This is Rong Wei (my Chinese name is written as "魏嵘"), a junior student from the University of Science and Technology of China

-Currently, my major is statistics
+Currently, my major is statistics, belonging to the management department of USTC

 My research intersets: causality analysis, statistic learning, data privacy...